Saksham3736/mathematics2/index.md

 ### Question 7:

 The diameter and height of a right circular cylinder are measured to be  5 and 8 inches respectively.
-If each of these dimensions may be in error of:
-$$\pm 0.1 inch$$
-, find the relative percentage error in volume of the cylinder.
+If each of these dimensions may be in error of $$\pm 0.1 inch$$, find the relative percentage error in volume of the cylinder.

 ### Question 8:
 What are the advantages of lagrange's method over the ordinary method of calculating maxima and minima ?